StephenEastham/Pega-Bot-Escape-Room/README.md

-# Pega Bot Escape Room
+# Pega Bot

-This is a set of software components intended to extend Pega with the ability to control a robot and other items like camera's.
+This set of software components extends Pega low-code (in Agile Studio) with the ability to control a lego robot and other items, such as a camera.

-There are 3 main components:
+There are three major components:

 ## BotController Bridge
-Bridge instructions over HTTP to Bluetooth and back.
-Supposed to run on an internet connected device or laptop.
+This component acts as a bridge to transfer instructions between an Internet-connected laptop (or other device) and the lego robot hub.
+The bridge transfers the instructions: either from the device to the hub, first over HTTP and then via BLE  ; or from the hub to the device, first via BLE and then over HTTP.

 ## BotController Camera Embedded
-Program to run on a raspberry pi with camera to allow for teh taking of Photo's from Pega.
-Device does require internet to work.
+This component runs on a Raspberry Pi device with a camera, and therefore allows Pega low-code to take photos.
+The device requires an Internet connection to work.

 ## BotController Spike Prime Embedded
-Embedded software to controll a Spike Prime based robot using pybricks
+This component uses pybricks to control a lego robot that is based on a SPIKE Prime multi-port Hub.
+To use pybricks, you must first flash pybricks to the Hub.